GemSelect Newsletter - December 2011

 These top 10 gemstones are consistently our most popular selling stones.
-For example, if I look at the best sellers for right now, and take a snap-shot for November 2011, the top 5 remains the same.
+For example, if we look at the current best sellers, and then take a snap-shot for November 2011, the top 5 remains the same.

-GemSelect have more than 130 gemstone types to choose from so we offer a huge choice and these figures represent an accurate picture of what is being purchased.
-We sell to jewelers small and large and private customers so it seems these gemstones are the ones most in demand.
+GemSelect have more than 130 gemstone types to choose from, so we offer a huge choice and these figures represent an accurate picture of what is being purchased.
+We sell to jewelers and private customers so it seems these gemstones are the ones most in demand.

 So, why these specific gemstones?

 Many people who are not connected with the world of fabulous colored gemstones, will not have even heard of tourmaline.

 Tourmaline comes in a large range of different colors; green, blue, yellow, pink, watermelon, bi-color, red, purple and even black.
 It is available in a greater variety and shades of color than any other gemstone.
 It is also found as "color change" tourmaline, whereby the color changes from green in daylight, to red in incandescent light.